 Create a Relaxing Space

-Ensuring you are healthy is a great way to encourage great sleep.
-Aside from a healthy diet, making time for regular exercise can promote a better rest.
+Ensuring you are healthy is a great way to help encourage restful sleep.
+Aside from a healthy diet, making time for regular exercise may help promote a better rest.
 Do be aware of the times in which you are exercising.
 Physical activity too close to your bedtime can leave you too energized, which may make it difficult to fall asleep.
 If you find this is an issue, think about exercising earlier in the day – the morning, perhaps.

 Establish a Bedtime Routine